-- A. Competition coordinators will be supplied with standardized forms for the following: - i.
-Yearbook write-up Please refer to previous yearbooks for examples
+- A. Competition coordinators will be supplied with standardized forms for the following:

+- I. Yearbook write-up Please refer to previous yearbooks for examples

-- ii.
+- II.
 Provincial Report

-- iii.
+- III.
 Tournament Evaluation

-- iv.
+- IV.
 Financial Statement

-- v.
-Sportsmanship Summary
+- V. Sportsmanship Summary

-Within four weeks of the completion of the competition, completed forms are to be sent to the ASAA office electronically on either Google Drive or USB.
+Within four weeks of the completion of the competition, completed forms are to be sent to the ASAA office electronically via the host Google Drive.